MCP server

 Hand the docs and tools to Claude Code, Cursor, Windsurf, or any MCP-compatible AI assistant — and let it do the boring setup for you.

-ShipEasy ships an MCP (Model Context Protocol) server: @shipeasy/mcp.
-Plug it into your AI coding assistant and the agent gains a typed toolkit for inspecting and changing your ShipEasy project — plus prompts that walk it through complete onboarding flows.
+Shipeasy ships an MCP (Model Context Protocol) server: @shipeasy/mcp.
+Plug it into your AI coding assistant and the agent gains a typed toolkit for inspecting and changing your Shipeasy project — plus prompts that walk it through complete onboarding flows.

 The MCP server is the same surface as the CLI, exposed as JSON-Schema-typed tools instead of argv.
 That distinction matters: a typed tool is much harder for an LLM to misuse than a free-form CLI invocation.